Aaronnnpf/restaurant-project/README.md

  3. ### Frequent customer goals
  * As a frequent visitor, I want to find it easy to book a table.
  * As a frequent visitor, I want to find it easy to find parking in the local area.
- * As a frequent visitor, I want to be able to what dishes they specialise in.
+ * As a frequent visitor, I want to be able to view what dishes they specialise in.

  ## Design

  ### Colour Scheme
- * The main colour scheme i went for on the project was a Light Cyan, White and Black.
+ * The main colour scheme i went for on this project was a Light Cyan, White and Black.
  * Black #000000
  * Light Cyan #E0FFFF
  * White #ffffff